MOBI BOOT CAMP CORP. logoLearning Buddy

 Hands-on Exercises

-Exercise 1: Finding the Least Efficient Models
+Exercise 1: Finding the Most Fuel-Intense Fleet Tiers

 # Write your code below and click Run Code